Unit 2: Westward Expansion and Populism

 Videos!

 If you are not familiar with Khan Academy, you should be!
 It is a GREAT resource for ALL subjects.
 They have videos and activities to supplement what your teacher is doing in class.
-Below is a playlist of the videos from Khan Academy regarding the Civil War.
+Below is a video from Khan Academy regarding Westward Expansion in the period of 1865-1898.
 It is a good resource to get some more information or to help you study what we covered in class.

-From the History Channel video, this segment documents the Civil War in the context of part of the American Identity.
-It demonstrates new technologies of war and their catastrophic effects.
-It will also chronicle some of the important events, such as Lincoln's "Gettysburg Address" and Sherman's March.
+From the History Channel video, this segment documents Westward Expansion in the period after the Civil War.
+It demonstrates the environmental challenges faced by Homesteaders and the importance of the railroda in the development of the American West.
 Use the Video Guide as you watch to get the main points of each segment.
 Complete each topic as well as the crossword puzzle on the second page.

 From the Publisher